Scollard Formation: Coal deposits

 The coal seams of the Ardley coal zone attain thicknesses in excess of 7 m in some areas.
 The zone is present at shallow depths and, in places, exposed at surface, along a trend between Red Deer and Edmonton.
 The coal is typically of sub-bituminous B to C rank, although more deeply buried Scollard coals farther to the west reach high-volatile bituminous rank.
 The Ardley coal has been mined in the Red Deer area, and is currently being mined west of Edmonton to fuel mine-mouth electric power generating stations.

 Paleontology

 The Scollard Formation preserves the remains of vertebrates, especially dinosaurs and, rarely, mammals, as well as a wide range of plant fossils.
 The Scollard strata span the K-Pg boundary, therefore the lower member of the Scollard provides a record of the last of the dinosaurs, while the upper member records the dawn of the Age of Mammals after the K-Pg extinction event.

 Flora

-Plant fossils from the upper, early Paleocene member of the Scollard Formation include species of the ferns Botrychium, Woodwardia and Azolla; the conifers Metasequoia and Glyptostrobus; the monocot Limnobiophyllum (a relative of duckweeds); and the dicots Cercidiphyllum and Platanus.
+Plant fossils from the upper, early Paleocene member of the Scollard Formation include species of the ferns Botrychium, Woodwardia and Azolla; the conifers Metasequoia and Glyptostrobus; the monocot Limnobiophyllum (a relative of duckweeds), Sabalites geneseensis (similar to Serenoa repens); and the dicots Cercidiphyllum and Platanus.
+Leaf analysis of the Genesee flora estimated mean annual temperature at 11 C with a cold month mean temperature of 2.4 C. Graminidites, a Grass palynomorph occurs in the Maastrichtian Scollard Formation.
+The species, G. ulkapites, occurs at the initiation of a temperate climate in the area.

+Vertebrates

+Crocodylian Albertosuchus, acanthomorph fish Lindoeichthys and unnamed esocid fish are known.

 Theropods

 Ornithomimus remains have been unearthed here.
+Two caenagnathid taxa, a large-bodied one similar to Caenagnathus and a small-bodied one similar to Leptorhynchos have been found.

 Ornithischians

-Torosaurus remains have also been unearthed in this region.
-Edmontonia remains have also been unearthed here and in the nearby areas.
+Fossil remains of the nodosaur Edmontonia and the chasmosaur Torosaurus have also been unearthed here and in the nearby areas.